fpt/reenhance-components/README.md

 - Q: Why `StateProvider` passes the state as a property of object?
 It's confusing.
 A: One reason is for renaming.
 Another reason is `state` and `setState` are inseparatable in `StateProvider`.
 Try `ObjectWatcher` if you really don't want to use `setState`.
 - Q: Why don't you make `AjaxResolver`?
 It will be convenient.
 A: Requesting Ajax causes dependency to other APIs like `fetch`, `fetchJsonp`, `Axios`, etc. This module is intended to solve only common part of problems.
-Feel free to make your own module using this. 😎

 ## For contributors